Professor Christopher Southgate

 - Series of nine TV interviews for Closer to Truth, American PBS

 - Interview for Radio Newcastle in connection with the British Science Festival

-- Will perform at the 2016 Greenbelt Festival
+- Performed and was interviewed for radio at the 2016 Greenbelt Festival